ontariodungeons/nebulix-dice-wizard/prompts/forms/beginner-game.md

 I need you to generate a React form component for a beginner game sign up page.
 The form should:

 - Create a responsive ticket sales form for "Dice Wizard Games"
+- Place text inside parentheses in a toolip when hovering over an icon
 - Surround the form with a modern 3d border
 - use RadixUI for form components where possible
 - make input and text grow larger when selected using animations and transitions
-- Place a unique iconify icon beside each field name that reveals "More Information coming soon"
 - Provide visual feedback when fields lose focus
 - Clearly seperate fields with a colourful border that changes as the form is filled
 - Use TailwindCSS to instead of inline styles
-- Use a colourful, but modern theme
+- Use a colourful, professional design that is creative and would win design awards.

 - Ensure consistent alignment between text and fields for wide, medium, and small display siazes